demforce/secretsdump-parser/README.md

 # secretsdump-parser
 When you dump hashes via Impacket-secretsdump, you can crack the dumped hashes.
-After the cracking process how do you know which hash corresponds to which user in your dump?
+After the cracking process how do you know which password corresponds to which user in your dump?
 Here comes **secretdump-parser**!
 It takes in input 3 file:

   * secretsdump: the dump file